assumptionsoup/blabels/README.md

-**Advanced Shape Key Panel** adds the ability to sort shape keys into labels Blender.
+**Advanced Shape Key Panel** adds the ability to sort shape keys and vertex groups into labels Blender.
 It also adds a number of shape-key related functions that I found useful.
 It is part of a series of scripts I've written as I've started to learn and use Blender for my personal projects.
 Advanced Shape Key Panel is released under GPL v3.0 and is intended for Blender 2.63.

 ***

-Advanced Shape Key Panel replaces the default shape key panel.
-You can find it in Properties -> Object Data.
+Advanced Shape Key Panel replaces the default shape key and vertex group panels.
+You can find them in Properties -> Object Data.

 ***

-To Install Advanced Shape Key Panel follow the normal procedure with installing addons.
+To Install Advanced Shape Key Panel copy the entire source folder into the blender scripts/addon directory.

-For those unfamiliar with this process, open the Blender User Preferences (Ctrl + Alt + U).
-Go to the Addons tab.
-Click the Install Addon button, browse to where you downloaded the addon and select the python file.
-Make sure that the "Testing" category is selected under Supported Level.
-Type the name of the addon into the search box, and click on the enable addon checkbox.
+On Windows this directory is usually at %userprofile%\AppData\Roaming\Blender Foundation\Blender\2.63\scripts\addons unless it was changed in the user preferences.

 ***